Pino Arlacchi: Academic career

 He has been associate professor of applied sociology at the University of Calabria and at the University of Florence.
 Moreover, he was visiting professor at the Columbia University of New York City, USA.
 Later on, he got the full professor position at the University of Sassari, where he is currently professor of sociology in the political science faculty.

+Italian public service and anti-mafia work

+In Italy, Arlacchi served as Senior Adviser to the Ministry of the Interior, where he established the Direzione Investigativa Antimafia (DIA).
+Arlacchi and Falcone are widely regarded as the principal architects of Italy’s modern anti-mafia strategy.

+The DIA model was later replicated in several countries, including Tajikistan and other Central Asian states, during and after Arlacchi’s tenure at the United Nations.

+Arlacchi survived an assassination attempt linked to his anti-mafia engagement, and was publicly threatened by Totò Riina, the supreme mafia boss, in 1994.

+I have three enemies, the Prosecutor General of Palermo, the President of the Antimafia Committee, and that Pino Arlacchi who write books”, declared the boss during a trial.
+(Tony Zermo, Se il Padrino spara parole.
+Un messaggio chiaro: uccidete Violante, Caselli a Arlacchi, in La Sicilia” May 27, 1994).

+As a consequence of this death threat, Pino Arlacchi has been under h24 protection by two armored cars with 7 guards for 13 years, until is UN appointment, when the task of its protection have been assumed by the UN Blue Helmets.

 Political career

 In 1994–1996 he was a member of the lower chamber of the Italian parliament and, between 1996–1997, of the Senate.
 During this period, he was appointed vice-president of the Antimafia Commission, a bicameral commission of the Italian Parliament to which he had already collaborated as consultant between 1984 and 1986.

 From 2009 to 2014 he was a Member of the European Parliament for Southern Italy: initially with the Italy of Values (ALDE), then with the Democratic Party (S&D).

 In 2010 he was rapporteur for the European Parliament report A new strategy for Afghanistan which flagged the risks related to very high levels of corruption in the management of international aid funds within the context of the war in Afghanistan to the increase of opium production.